 Sandra Boss has served since September 2014 as an external member of the Bank of England's Prudential Regulation Committee, which is responsible for the prudential regulation of banks, insurers, building societies, credit unions and major investment firms authorized in the United Kingdom.
-She is also an external member and Risk Committee Chairman of the Bank's RTGS/CHAPS Board, which oversees the United Kingdom's high value payment system.
+She is also an external member and Risk Committee Chair of the Bank's RTGS/CHAPS Board, which oversees the United Kingdom's high value payment system.
+In connection with her role on the RTGS/CHAPS Board, Ms. Boss also serves as a member of RTGS Renewal Committee of the Bank of England's Court of Directors.
 From 2005 to 2014, Ms. Boss was a Senior Partner with McKinsey & Company, a global management consulting firm, where she held a number of senior management positions in both the United States and the United Kingdom and served as a strategic advisor to global banks and investment banks as well as to a number of public sector institutions and industry bodies on financial services policy and financial markets structure.

-As noted, Ms. Boss has been an independent director of the Prudential Regulation Authority since September 2014.
-Ms. Boss has also served as a non-executive director of Elementis plc, a FTSE 250 specialty chemicals company, since February 2017
+Ms. Boss has served as a non-executive director of Elementis plc, a FTSE 250 specialty chemicals company, since February 2017.